Skip to content

 Tips to maintain a healthy diet:

-- Limit saturated fats and whole milk dairy products (link article 5)
+• Limit intake of saturated fats and whole milk dairy products (link article 5)

 D. Lack of physical exercise